AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish-advanced.md

 ### Installation

 Saint mode is not part of the main Varnish package.
-It is a separately-versioned `vmod` that must be downloaded and installed.
+It is a separately versioned `vmod` that must be downloaded and installed.
 As a result, you should recompile Varnish from source, as described in the following articles:

 - [Installing Varnish 6.4](https://varnish-cache.org/docs/6.4/installation/install.html)
 - [Installing Varnish 6.0](https://varnish-cache.org/docs/6.0/installation/install.html) (LTS)